drexelforchrist/drexelforchrist.org/content/identity.md

 Drexel Students for Christ primarily uses three specific fonts.
 There is significant freedom available to the designer in regards to fonts, but all fonts should always be used carefully, with awareness that font provides the tone of written communication.

+Never, under any circumstances, should "default" fonts be used, unless that default is set by a Drexel Students for Christ template and is one of the fonts enumerated below.

 ### Novecento Wide

 The Novecento Wide font family is the primary display typeface for headings and other prominent text.
 It is a strong, but approachable font, and should be associated with hallmark Drexel Students for Christ activities, such as Large Groups and Small Groups.
 [Novecento Wide is available here](https://www.fontsquirrel.com/fonts/novecento-wide).